aimanecouissi/magento2-module-hyva-negotiable-quote-draft-filter/README.md

 ## Usage

 Navigate to **My Account → My Quotes** on a Hyvä storefront.
-Quotes with status `draft_by_admin` are hidden from the list while all other statuses remain visible.
+Quotes with status `draft_by_admin` are filtered out from the list while all other statuses remain visible.
 A customer with one quote in `draft_by_admin` and one in another status can be used to confirm this — only the latter should appear.

 ## Uninstall
 ```bash